 Sam joined Watsi on July 23rd, 2018.
-One year ago, Sam became the 4226th member to automatically support a new Watsi patient every month.
-Since then, 1,488 more people have become monthly donors!
-Sam's most recent donation supported Keith, a young student from Kenya, to fund a leg fracture repair.
+Four years ago, Sam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sam's most recent donation supported Kosal, a 32-year-old husband and father from Cambodia, to fund surgery on his hand.